 :: Next Page >>

 Welcome to my journey.
-My name is Kirstan Marks and I'm a thirty-something woman, a Denver Realtor, and business owner who moved from the suburbs to the city of Denver.
+My name is Kirstan Marks and I'm a thirty-something woman, a Denver Realtor, and business owner who moved from the suburbs to the city of Denver, nearly 8 years ago.
 It's a change of pace, a change of lifestyle, and a definite move for the better!
-Currently, I specialize in commercial leasing, specifically tenant representation with Howard Ecker + Co.
+I have great knowledge and experience in residential and investment real estate since 2001.
+Currently, I specialize in commercial real estate sales and leasing with my firm Location Innovators, Llc., as I transition from my former group.

 To connect with me, email me at kmarks@TopDenverAgent.com.
 To search for a new home in the Denver metro area, please visit here .